vaibhavgupta03/complete-js-course/01_basics/README.md

 - Variables declared using var keyword are function scoped
 - Variables declared using let keyword are block scoped

-- Note:-
+### Note:-
 Prefer not to use var
-because of issue in block scope and functional scope. var is hoisted at the top of its containing function, but initialized with undefined. let is not initialized. const is not initialized and cannot be reassigned.
+because of issue in block scope and functional scope.<br/>
+var is hoisted at the top of its containing function, but initialized with undefined.<br/>
+let is not initialized.
+const is not initialized and cannot be reassigned.